Rebecca Price Janney

 Authors Who Have Influenced Me:

-When I was a girl, I loved all the Nancy Drew books, which were written by various authors, and I adored Charles Schulz of “Peanuts” fame, but I also enjoyed biographies of famous people written by a lot of different people.
+When I was a girl, I loved all the Nancy Drew books, which were written by various authors, and I adored Charles Schulz of “Peanuts” fame.
+I also enjoyed weightier books, especially biographies of famous Americans.
 As a teenager and young adult, I loved Catherine Marshall and C.S.
 Lewis.
-The authors having the most influence on my life and writing now include Jan Karon, Peggy Noonan, and David McCullough.
+The authors having the most influence on my life and writing now include Jan Karon, Craig Von Buseck, David Barton, John Ferling, James Herriot, Robin Jones Gunn, and as always, C.S.
+Lewis!

 Books I Have Written: